About this artwork

 - Cotton, narrow strips of plain weave; pieced; embroidered with cotton in buttonhole, knotted buttonhole, open chain, and stem stitches; edged with oblique interlacing

-- Restricted gift of Mr. and Mrs. David C. Ruttenberg
+- Purchased with funds provided by Mr. and Mrs. David C. Ruttenberg